 How Languages are Learned.

-Already in its 4th edition, this book by Patsy Lightbrown and Nina Spada is a great learning tool that explores various methodologies and helps you to approach language learning as a teacher.
+Already in its 4th edition, this book by Patsy Lightbrown and Nina Spada is a great learning tool.
+It explores various methodologies and helps you to approach language learning as a teacher.
 It is great for ESL learners or those who travel a lot, as it explains how to make learning fun and accessible.

 How to Learn a Foreign Language.